Chirnside History, Family Crest & Coats of Arms

 Early Origins of the Chirnside family

-Berwickshire at Chirnside, a parish and burgh of barony.
-"The name of this place is interpreted 'the Sepulchral Tumulus on the side of the hill.' " CITATION[CLOSE]
+The surname Chirnside was first found in Berwickshire at Chirnside, a parish and burgh of barony.
+"The name of this place is interpreted 'the Sepulchral Tumulus on the side of the hill.' "

 Early History of the Chirnside family